semjerome/Jerome/README.md

 For Android Developers, I would recommend to have and create each fragments for video, location, driver and car in separate page fragments for clear readability and easy programmability of the application.

+The cache clearing issue should be a priority for the development team.
+The test showed that this issue make the client unable to access their user account personal information and report log.

 \pagebreak